Gering's Eli Marez officially commits to the Doane University men's track program

 “It always helps that I will know some of the people there,” Marez said.
 “I can create bonds with them and learn new people with them, so that was something I thought would be cool is going there with people I know and becoming friends with new teammates.”

 The decision to attend Doane was an easy one after he visited the school.
-He is excited to have the opporunity to compete at the next level.
+He is excited to have the opportunity to compete at the next level.

+“I think it was getting from them the first offer,” Eli said.
+“Then the visiting part (played a part).
+The team was awesome and Ed (Fye, Doane head coach) is an awesome person and made me feel welcome right when I first was there.
+I kind of was in touch with another school, but Doane was closer, and I just like Doane more.”

 People are also reading…